peck/d6_password/Readme.md

 Quickly thrown together implementation of Diceware Passphrase(http://world.std.com/~reinhold/diceware.html) runable as a single page with no external needs.
 Single passphrase generation for less technical users.

-Built with middleman framework, because I like it and otherwise maintenance would suck
+Built with middleman framework, because I like it and otherwise maintenance would not be fun

 #To Use